 Laser cutting tolerances are critical for ensuring precision and quality in manufacturing.
 Tolerances define the allowable difference between the actual cut and the intended maximum dimension of the part.
 To meet the required specifications, the part’s dimensions must fall within the upper and lower limits set by the design.

 Laser-cutting tolerance is the most variation allowed between a cut part’s measurements and the original design.
-It has an impact on how precise the part is and plays a crucial role in figuring out if it will fit with other parts.
+It impacts how precise the part is and plays a crucial role in figuring out if it will fit with other parts.
 Tolerances set the acceptable limits of change in a part’s actual dimensions.
 They spell out how much the real measurement can be different from the intended size.
 This difference is shown as a range with an upper and lower limit.

 General Manufacturing Tolerances